• Skip to primary navigation

 Instructions

 • Measure and take besan and rice flour and transfer to a wide mixing bowl.
-Add red chilli powder, ginger garlic paste, required salt and whisk it well for even mixing.
+Add red chili powder, ginger garlic paste, required salt and whisk it well for even mixing.

 • Then add water little by little to form a semi runny batter slightly thicker than dosa batter.
 It should be free flowing but not too runny.
 Set aside.